Iosipos Moisiodax: Biography

 Ioannis Moisiodax was born in the town of Cernavodă in Western Dobruja, at the time part of the Ottoman Empire.
 He later took the monastic name Iosipos.
 Some authors consider that his surname, Moisodax/Moesiodax ("Dacian from Moesia"), indicate Romanian or Aromanian origins.
 However, there is no doubt that Moisiodax saw himself as Greek and he presented himself as such.
 He may have been of Karamanli origin.
 Little is known about his youth, but it is assumed he received elementary education and learned Greek from a clergyman in Wallachia or Thrace.

 In 1753–54, Moisiodax went to the Greek schools in Salonica and Smyrna, where he was influenced by Neo-Aristotelianism.
 In 1754–1755 he went for several years to the Athonite Academy, which was back then under the direction of Eugenios Voulgaris, another prominent exponent of the Neohellenic Enlightenment.
 Between 1759 and 1762 Moisiodax studied at the University of Padua, under Giovanni Poleni.
 During this period he was ordained an Eastern Orthodox deacon.

 In 1765, during the reign of Grigore III Ghica, Moisiodax came to Moldavia where he became the Director of the Princely Academy of Iaşi, and its professor of philosophy.
 His philosophy teachings, influenced by John Locke, brought him into conflict with the exponents of traditional order, leading to his resignation in 1766.
-In 1766, becoming sick, possibly of tuberculosis, he retired from this professorship and went to Walachia, where he passed the next 10 years.
+In 1766, becoming sick, possibly of tuberculosis, he retired from this professorship and went to Wallachia, where he passed the next 10 years.
 Having recovered from his illness, he returns to Iaşi, where he accepted for the second time the direction of the Academy.
 After only several months, he was forced to resign again, due to the boyars 'opposition to his way of teaching.
 He went first to Braşov (1777), and after that to Wien, where he published his most important work, The Apology.
 In 1797 he was briefly a professor at the Princely Academy of Bucharest.
 He died in Bucharest, in 1800.

 The Apology (1780) is remarkable in many respects.
 Among other things, it is the first essay of Neohellenic literature.
 But its greatest importance resides in the concept of "sound philosophy" proposed there.
 This philosophy is the Occidental natural philosophy, as opposed to the Corydalean Neo-Aristotelianism that was taught everywhere in the Greek-speaking world.
 Moisiodax admired Descartes, Galilei, Christian Wolff, John Locke, but most of all he admired Isaac Newton.
 He thought that philosophical instruction must begin with the study of mathematics (Angelo Nicolaides), and that good philosophy is mathematical philosophy.
 Also, Moisiodax banned the Aristotelian logic from the academic curricula, replacing it with the theory of knowledge, and proposed that the Ancient Greek be replaced in classrooms by Modern Greek, in order to increase the clarity of the lessons taught.